Itsharshitgoat/My-Git-and-Github/Readme.md

     *   Install it for your operating system (Windows, Mac, or Linux).

 *   **Step 2: Open Your Terminal**
     *   Once installed, open your terminal.
-I prefer using one built into an IDE like **WebStorm**, as its Git support is extraordinary and makes everything seamless.
+I prefer using one built into an IDE like **VS Code**, as its Git support is extraordinary and makes everything seamless.

 *   **Step 3: Verify Installation**
     *   Run `git --version` to check if it was installed properly.
 You should see the installed version number.